joshpeterson/summa/book/first_part/treatise_on_man/of_the_state_and_condition_of_the_first_man_as_regards_his_intellect/prologue.md

 (2) Whether he could see the separate substances, that is, the angels?
 (3) Whether he possessed all knowledge?
 (4) Whether he could err or be deceived?

-* Whether The First Man Saw God Through His Essence?
-* Whether Adam In The State Of Innocence Saw The Angels Through Their Essence?
-* Whether The First Man Knew All Things?
-* Whether Man In His First State Could Be Deceived?